-Depending on the business profile, financial standing and personal background of the client, we can offer bank account introductions in Seychelles, as well as with reputable banks in other jurisdictions.
-We have established client-introducer relationships with a number of prominent banks in popular offshore banking jurisdictions across the world.
+Depending on the business profile, financial standing and personal background of the client, we can offer bank account introductions with reputable banks in several popular offshore banking jurisdictions across the world.

 Not all banks are suitable to all clients.
 Some offshore banks require substantial minimum account balances, ranging from $5000 to $100'000.
 Some banks are more suitable for actively trading and startup-business customers, while other banks cater to the specific needs of high-net-worth clients, with an array of wealth management, investment and private banking services.

 Some banks require a personal meeting with the underlying client (beneficial owner) of the IBC, either before the account is opened, or within a certain timeframe after the account is made operative.

 An offshore bank account opening is not automatic, and is not guaranteed.
 Banks have different client-acceptance policies, and may reject clients from certain countries or with certain types of businesses.

 Upon getting to know the business background and financial standing of the client, we can usually introduce a bank which is the most suitable to the circumstances.

 To open a corporate account for an offshore company, all banks will require detailed personal and business information from the owners and controllers of the offshore account.

 In particular, the bank will need to know and identify the actual beneficial owner(s) of the offshore company.
 All owners and controllers of the IBC, as well as everyone who will be granted account signatory rights, need to be properly identified and have to provide a number of documents - such as a certified passport copy, a copy of a second photo-ID, a bankers and/or professional reference, a detailed business description and a cash flow forecast.
 These documentary requirements may vary in details, but their general scope remain fairly similar in all banks in the world.